af-afk/af-afk/README.md

 2. OpenBSD
 3. MacOS

-## Open source projects

-Most of my work is available at @fluidity-money.
-I also work on [Stylus Saturdays](https://stylussaturdays.substack.com/), though at the time of writing, this is overdue for another entry.

 ## Talks/organisations/writings

-I co-founded and am the CTO of [Fluidity Labs](https://fluiditylabs.io) (this is intentionally a low code site for the record), which builds [Superposition](https://superposition.so) (and its plethora of apps) and [Fluidity Money](https://fluidity.money).
+I co-founded and am the CTO of [Fluidity Labs](https://fluiditylabs.io) (this is intentionally a low-code site for the record), which builds [Superposition](https://superposition.so) (and its plethora of apps) and [Fluidity Money](https://fluidity.money).
 I founded [Adelaide Functional Programming](https://www.meetup.com/en-AU/adelaide-functional-programming-meetup-group/),